blackstork-io/fabric/docs/plugins/builtin/data-sources/txt.md

 {{< plugin-resource-header "blackstork/builtin" "builtin" "v0.4.2" "txt" "data source" >}}

 ## Description
-Loads TXT files with the names that match a provided `glob` pattern or a single file from a provided path.
+Loads TXT files with the names that match provided `glob` pattern or a single file from a provided path.

 Either `glob` or `path` argument must be set.